thedges/PSEADashboardCarousel/README.md

    * Next create 1 or more PSEADashboardCarouselItem records to specify the dashboards to include in your carousel
 4. For the page that you want to add the carousel component to, edit the page and use Lightning App Builder to add the component to the page.
 For the component configuration, select the configuration name you provided in previous step and specify a height for the component.
 Save the page and your component is ready.

+<b>WARNINGS:</b>
+* If you are using a dashboard that has multiple pages, you need to specify the page ID for each PSEADashboardCarouselItem record entry.
+If you do not specify page ID on each record, then the dashboard will show the page of the last one shown in the carousel.

 <a href="https://githubsfdeploy.herokuapp.com">
   <img alt="Deploy to Salesforce"